g4ge/VibeCheck2/admin/README.md

 # VC Admin App Design Decisions

+## Profanity Filter

+- A delete confirmation message will be displayed if inappropriate post is detected.

 ## Number of users using VC per day

 - Once a user is logged in to VC for the first time on the day, the number of users using VC per day increases by one.